PDMA Gets More Machinery To Cope With Anticipated Snowfall - UrduPoint

 PDMA Gets More Machinery To Cope With Anticipated Snowfall

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Dec, 2020 ) :Balochistan government has equipped the Provincial Disaster Management Authority (PDMA) to take proactive measures to deal with the situation arising from anticipated snowfall ensuring full assistance to the affected people of the province.
+QUETTA, Jan 3 (UrduPoint / Pakistan Point News - 3rd Jan, 2021 ) :Balochistan government has equipped the Provincial Disaster Management Authority (PDMA) to take proactive measures to deal with the situation arising from anticipated snowfall ensuring full assistance to the affected people of the province.

 Talking to APP, an official of the Balochistan government said the PDMA had been directed to take precautionary measures during the winter season to tackle the impending calamities in the province.